 1. Prepare the elution chamber.
-Add eluent \mathbf{A} to the elution chamber to about 0.5 cm in height.
-Cover it with a Petri dish.
+Load the elution chamber with ca 0.5 cm in height of eluent A. Cover it with a Petri dish.
 Wait for the eluent to saturate the atmosphere in the elution chamber.

 2. Prepare your samples.
-You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial (וויל כהה מזכוכית) labeled TLC standard (referred as S on the TLC).
+You are provided a sample of 4-nitrobenzaldehyde in an amber glass vial labeled TLC standard (referred as S on the TLC).
 You have also kept a small sample of your crude product (vial C) and your recrystallized product (vial R) in two other amber glass vials.
-Add about 1 mL of ethanol to each of the vials in order to dissolve the samples.
+Add ca 1 mL of ethanol in each of the vials in order to dissolve the samples.

 3. Prepare your TLC plate.
 Use a pencil to draw carefully the start line (1 cm above the bottom of the plate) and mark the positions in order to spot the 3 samples.
 Label them S (Starting material), C (Crude product) and R (Recrystallized product), as described in Figure 3.
 On the top left of the plate, write your Student Code.
 On the top right of the plate, write the eluent you use (first Eluent A, then Eluent B).
 Spot the three samples on the plate, using capillary spotters.